Harvard Project Physics: Course materials

 The books presented the material from a historical perspective, with aspects of human interest wrapped into the text.
-The intent was to build a sophisticated conceptual understanding of physics, while not over-simplifying the curriculum.
+The intent was to build a sophisticated conceptual understanding of physics, while not oversimplifying the curriculum.
 Frequent references to historical works where concepts were first discovered and debated highlighted the drive to make physics a fundamental search for understanding of the universe.

 The course materials also included readers, tests, and other teaching aids.
 The course readers allowed students to further explore a topic, and lab exercises enabled students to verify that their understanding was confirmed by experimental outcomes.
 Special lab equipment, brief film loops, films, and a teacher's guide were also developed.
 The texts and all other aids are now available for free on the Project Physics Collection web site.